txleev/ml_3rd_year_project/README.md

 Insights about the general sentiment expressed in the video.

-2. Data Collection & Preprocessing (1.5 points)
+2. Data Collection & Preprocessing
 Dataset:
-We used the [AffectNet] or [FER2013] dataset, which contains labeled facial images across multiple emotion classes like happy, sad, angry, surprised, neutral, etc.
+We used the [AffectNet] dataset, which contains labeled facial images across multiple emotion classes like happy, sad, angry, surprised, neutral, etc.

 Preprocessing Steps: